Visual-auditory Extrinsic Contact Estimation: Implementation

 \textbf{Real World Test Data Collection:} To evaluate \papername{} on extrinsic contact detection, we collect data that consists of RGB-D images of the scene, EE pose, camera extrinsics, a reference RGB-D image, audio feedback, and a manually labelled extrinsic contact mask.
 We use the same off-the-shelf models (Depth-Pro and RAFT) to obtain consistent depth and optical flow images

-Additionally, for collecting the real-world depth images, we primarily use the monocular metric depth estimation model Depth-Pro~\cite{bochkovskii2024depth} to generate hole-less depth map from raw RGB images of the scene (refer to Appendix~\ref{appendix:depth} to see noisy depth images that are significantly out-of-distribution).
+Additionally, for collecting the real-world depth images, we primarily use the monocular metric depth estimation model Depth-Pro~\cite{bochkovskii2024depth} to generate hole-less depth map from raw RGB images of the scene.
 We collected data in 4 cases: general, occlusion, near-contact, and different surface cases.
 We use RAFT~\cite{teed2020raft} to generate optical flow images.
-We use the same audio collection pipleline as audio collection for test data collection.
+We use the same audio collection pipeline as audio collection for test data collection.

 For downstream policy learning with \papername{} in the perception pipeline, we use an Oculus Quest 2 device to teleoperate and collect 41 demonstrations for the wiping task that amount to 16k timesteps of training data with audio feedback at 15 Hz.
 We preprocess this data to generate consistent depth, optical flow, and contact maps using Depth-Pro, RAFT, and \papername{} to train diffusion policy that takes two images (one for raw RGB and one for contact prediction image) and joint state as input.
 The diffusion policy is trained on relative joint action space that predicts a action horizon of 16 where we execute the first 8 for receding horizon control at 15 Hz.